-Fibre: Hemp grown for fibre should be harvested at early to mid-flowering stage utilizing specialized equipment.
+Fibre: Hemp grown for fibre should be harvested at early to mid flowering stage utilizing specialized equipment.

 Contracting companies will advise growers regarding the best approach for harvesting fibre crops.

-Grain: Harvesting hemp is a big challenge.
-Straight combining has been shown to be preferable to swathing for most hemp varieties, due to reduced fibre intake.
+Grain: Harvesting hemp is a big challenge and straight combining has been shown to be preferable to swathing for most hemp varieties, due to reduced fibre intake.
 According to studies conducted by Hemp Oil Canada Inc., typically only Finola lends itself well to swathing and only under certain conditions - smaller stature crop (low biomass) and dry weather.
 If swathing is the only method available, cut at 85 per cent maturity or earlier if shattering is noticed.
-The more hemp matures and dries the tougher the fibres become, and the more difficult it is to cut and thresh the crop.
-Ensure that the forecast is for dry weather while the crop is in the swath, as hemp does not dry well in the swath if rained upon, and the seed may start sprouting.
-Studies by Hemp Oil Canada Inc. also showed that certain combine models can handle large volumes of material in the swath (20+ bu./ac. crop)
+The more hemp matures and dries the tougher the fibres become and the more difficult it is to cut and thresh the crop.
+Ensure that the forecast is for dry weather while the crop is in the swath, as hemp does not dry well in the swath if rained upon and the seed may start sprouting.
+Studies by Hemp Oil Canada Inc. also showed that certain combine models can handle large volumes of material in the swath (20+ bu./ac.) much better than others without any modifications.
+Ensure that new or sharpened sickle and guards are used to cut the crop and your combine can handle swathed hemp.
+Failure to use proper equipment, overfeeding the combine, or poor harvest timing may lead to problems of plugging during harvest.